reimagined/resolve/docs/authentication-and-authorization.md

 ## Using JWT for Command and Query Authorization

 Every command and query handler accepts a JSON Web Token (JWT) obtained during the authentication process.
-This JWT contains an object that was returned by authentication function, or an empty object `{}` if current user is not logged in.
+This JWT contains an object that was returned by the authentication function, or an empty object `{}` if the current user is not logged in.

-A JWT is signed, so it cannot be forged by an attacker, without knowing a secret that was used for token creation.
+A JWT is signed, so it cannot be forged by an attacker, without knowing a secret that was used during the token creation.
 The token can be decoded and verified using the same secret that was used for its creation:

 ```js
 const { id: userId } = jwt.verify(jwtToken, jwtSecret)
 ```

 You can store any information in a JWT.
 For instance, during authentication, you can look up a user's permissions and add them to the token.
-Then, you can check for the user's permissions on a command or query execution as shown below:
+Then, you can check the user's permissions during a command or query execution as shown below:

 ```js
 const { id: userId, permissions } = jwt.verify(jwtToken, jwtSecret);